paulbrodersen/somnotate/README.md

-These aims motivate the use of hidden Markov models as the core classifier over and above deep neural networks, as the latter necessitate 2-3 orders of magnitude more data to train.
+These aims motivate the use of hidden Markov models as the core classifier over and above deep neural networks, as the latter necessitate 2-3 orders of magnitude more data to train, and have a number of hyperparameters that have to be tailored to each data set for optimal results.
 A welcome side effect of this core design decision is that Somnotate -- unlike most other polysomnography software -- computes the likelihood of each vigilance state for each epoch (rather than just determining the most likely one).
 This allows the identification of intermediate states that occur around vigilance state transitions and failed transition attempts.
 Analysis of intermediate states can yield unique insights into the dynamics of vigilance state transitions.
 They may also provide a more sensitive readout for experimental manipulations than, for example, the total time spent in each vigilance state, as such traditional measures of sleep quality might be more strongly controlled by the physiological needs of the animal.

 For annotating human clinical data, Somnotate likely is not the optimal choice.
 The acquisition of human clinical data is relatively